ASK KNOX

 git status does not show permission modes by default. cat works because the developer running the command is the file owner.
 Local tests pass because pytest runs as the same user.
 The bomb is invisible to every tool in the normal development workflow.

 The Docker container ran as appuser — a non-root user created specifically to avoid running the service as root. appuser was not the owner of the files.
-When Python tried to import akashic.query.discover, it encountered mode 600 and threw:
+When Python tried to import memory_service.query.discover, it encountered mode 600 and threw:

-PermissionError: [Errno 13] Permission denied: '/app/akashic/query/discover.py'
+PermissionError: [Errno 13] Permission denied: '/app/memory_service/query/discover.py'

 The container entered a crash loop.
 Docker marked it unhealthy after three failed restarts.
 The service was down.